ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Optional: Do not show the message of the day or update reminders.</dd>

 <dt><code>--version <em>VERSION</em></code></dt>
 <dd>Optional: Specify the version of the add-on to install.
-To see available versions, run `ibmcloud oc addon-versions`.
+To see available versions, run `ibmcloud oc cluster addon versions`.
 If no version is specified, the default version is installed.</dd>
 </dl>

 #### `ibmcloud oc cluster addon enable static-route`